python/psf-docs/_docs/faq.rst

 **(has NASA or another space agency used python in equipment out beyond Earth?)**

-While we like to think that it's pretty far out that NASA is a big fan of Python, using it at JPL for example to test many aspects of the Mars Space Lab during its design and construction.
+While we like to think that it's pretty far out that people at NASA are big fans of Python, using it at JPL for example to test many aspects of the Mars Space Lab during its design and construction.
 NASA Goddard are another big user, writing of the Twisted project's logo "we would be proud to display it (as we do the Python and wxPython